rstrahan/aws-lambda-vertica-loader/README.md

 # A Zero Administration AWS Lambda Based HP Vertica Database Loader

 Running your Vertica cluster(s) on AWS?
 Staging your source data files on S3?
 If so, this automatic loader may be just the thing for you!
-It will automatically trigger when new files are dropped into a monitored S3 bucket, and will automatically load the files into target tables in one or more vertica clusters.
+It will automatically load your newly created S3 files into target tables in one or more vertica clusters.

-Here are some of the features provided:
+Here are some of the features it provides:
-- match files to be loaded based on S3 bucket/folder and filename pattern
+- match source files based on S3 bucket/folder and filename regex pattern
 - control batching of new files (based on file count or time window)
-- customise load using any of the many COPY options supported by Vertica (see docs).
-For example:
+- customise load using any of the many COPY options supported by Vertica (see [docs](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/SQLReferenceManual/Statements/COPY/COPY.htm%3FTocPath%3DSQL%2520Reference%2520Manual%7CSQL%2520Statements%7CCOPY%7C_____0)).
+For example, you can:
-	- use custom parsers (eg FlexZone parsers, user defined parsers)
+	- use a [FlexZone parser](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/FlexTables/FlexParsersReference.htm%3FTocPath%3DFlex%2520Tables%2520Guide%7CFlex%2520Parsers%2520Reference%7C_____0) to handle a variety of file formats
 	- specify ON ANY NODE to balance parallel multi-file loads across the cluster
 	- control load mode - use DIRECT to load bypass WOS when you know the batches are large
 - simultaneously load the files to multiple clusters.
 For each cluster you can specify:
 	- target table name (can be regular or Flex table)
-	- Optional SQL statement to run before the load
+	- Optional SQL statement to run before the load (e.g. truncate table, swap partitions, etc.)
-	- Optional SQL statement to run after the load
+	- Optional SQL statement to run after the load (e.g. compute flex table keys and view, clean or transform data, etc.)
-- subscribe to recieve notifications (by email or other delivery) via AWS's SNS service, letting you know which commands were run, and if everything worked, or not.
+- subscribe to recieve notifications (by email or other delivery) letting you know which commands were run, and if everything worked, or not.

 The HP Vertica loader function runs within the AWS Lambda service. *[AWS Lambda](http://aws.amazon.com/lambda) provides an event-driven, zero-administration compute service.
 It allows developers to create applications that are automatically hosted and scaled, while providing you with a fine-grained pricing structure.
 With AWS Lambda you get automatic scaling, high availability, and built in Amazon CloudWatch Logging."*

 The code is based on the [Zero Administration AWS Based Amazon Redshift Loader](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader) function, generously published by AWS under the [Amazon Software License](http://aws.amazon.com/asl/).
-The ["AWS-Lambda-Redshift-Loader" github repo](https://github.com/awslabs/aws-lambda-redshift-loader), was forked and modified to create the ["AWS-Lambda-Vertica-Loader" github repo](https://github.com/rstrahan/aws-lambda-vertica-loader).
+The ["AWS-Lambda-Redshift-Loader" github repo](https://github.com/awslabs/aws-lambda-redshift-loader), was forked and modified to create the ["AWS-Lambda-Vertica-Loader" repo](https://github.com/rstrahan/aws-lambda-vertica-loader).
 Thank you, AWS!

-The architecture is fairly simple.
+The architecture is fairly straightforward.
 - [AWS S3](http://aws.amazon.com/s3) provides source file repository
 - [AWS Lambda](http://aws.amazon.com/lambda) is used to run our Vertica Loader function when new files are added to S3
 - [AWS DynamoDB](http://aws.amazon.com/dynamodb) is used to store load configurations (passwords are encrypted!), and to track status of batches and individual files